 The handle is slim, marginally slimmer than most brushes designed for adults.

 Made from plastic the handle is smooth to the touch.
 Purple or Green in colour the sides of the handle having White rubber grips that run top to bottom and make the handle much easier to hold onto, particularly with wet hands.

-On the front of the handle is a ovalish White rubber panel which has a circular, raised power button within it.
+On the front of the handle of the Oral-B Junior 6+ is an ovalish White rubber panel which has a circular, raised power button within it.
 This is the button that turns the brush on and off.